owendunkley/BIOS270-AU25/Writeups/writeup1/writeup1.md

 ## Overview

-Notes taken during the first presentation and day 1
+Notes taken during the first presentation and day 1, followed by answers to questions in Setup.md

 ---